MicrosoftDocs/learn/learn-pr/azure/build-chat-bot-azure-cosmos-db-openai-blazor/resources/design-doc.md

         - Azure App Service resource
     - Build the project
     - Use `dotnet watch` to test the application with no connection
-1. Exercise: Connect to Azure OpenAI ChatGPT
+1. Exercise: Connect to Azure OpenAI
     - Import the [`Azure.AI.OpenAI` (v1.0.0-beta.5)](https://www.nuget.org/packages/Azure.AI.OpenAI/1.0.0-beta.5) package from NuGet
     - Add the Azure OpenAI endpoint and key to a new `appsettings.Development.json` file
     - Create static strings for the AI context and summary prefix prompts
     - Create a new `OpenAIClient` instance
-1. Exercise: Implement the Azure OpenAI ChatGPT service
+1. Exercise: Implement the Azure OpenAI service
     - Implement a method to send a prompt to the AI to ask a question
     - Implement a method to send a conversation to the AI and ask for a brief summary
 1. Exercise: Connect to Azure Cosmos DB for NoSQL